Collection Defense Attorney in Overland Park

-Don’t fight the government alone.
-Don’t ignore them.
-Call Sarah at (913) 372-3556 or use our online form to reach us.
+Don’t face debt collectors alone.
+Call us at (913) 372-3556 or use our online form to reach us and consult with our collection defense attorney in Overland Park.

 Defining a Tax Lien: What You Need to Know

 When taxes are in arrears, the government places a lien on property.
-A common example would be to place a lien on your house.
+A common example would be a lien placed on your house.
 At this point, the government is not seizing your home (although that may come later).
 What they are doing is effectively expressing their interest in your property as a means of satisfying the debt.

 A lien puts creditors first in line, so to speak, to recoup their debt.
 Tax liens take precedence over all other debt.
 While no formal action is being taken, the lien is a clear warning that financial storm clouds are ahead if the outstanding debt is not addressed.